-- + Reaction Distance - + Braking Distance - = Total Shopping Distance - Perception Distance.
+- + Reaction Distance - + Braking Distance - = Total Stopping Distance - Perception distance.
 This is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
 The perception time for an alert driver is about 3/4 second.
-At 55 mph, you travel 60 feet in 3/4 second. - Reaction Distance.
+At 55 mph, you travel 60 feet in 3/4 second. - Reaction distance.
 The distance traveled from the time your brain tells your foot to move from the accelerator until your foot is actually pushing the brake pedal.
 The average driver has a reaction time of 3/4 second.
-This accounts for an additional 60 feet traveled at 55 mph. - Braking Distance.
+This accounts for an additional 60 feet traveled at 55 mph. - Braking distance.
 The distance it takes to stop once the brakes are put on.
 At 55 mph on dry pavement with good brakes it can take a heavy vehicle about 170 feet to stop.
-It takes about 4 1/2 seconds. - Total Stopping Distance.
-At 55 mph it will take about six seconds to stop and your vehicle will travel about the distance of a football field.
+It takes about 4 1/2 seconds. - Total stopping distance.
+At 55 mph it will take about 6 seconds to stop and your vehicle will travel about the distance of a football field.
 (60 + 60 + 170 = 290 feet.)

-The Effect of Speed on Stopping Distance.
-Whenever you double your speed, it takes about four times as much distance to stop and your vehicle will have four times the destructive power if it crashes.
+your vehicle will have four times the destructive power if it crashes.
 High speeds increase stopping distances greatly.
 By slowing down a little, you can gain a lot in reduced braking distance.

-The Effect of Vehicle Weight on Stopping Distance.
+The effect of vehicle weight on stopping distance.
 The heavier the vehicle, the more work the brakes must do to stop it and the more heat they absorb.
 But the brakes, tires, springs, and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
 Empty trucks require greater stopping distances, because an empty vehicle has less traction.
 It can bounce and lock up its wheels, giving much poorer braking.
 (This is not usually the case with buses.)